kestra-io/docs/docs/developer-guide/templates/README.md

 All the tasks within the template will be *copied* at runtime.

 :::warning
 From the template, you can access all the variables defined on the context executions.
-However, this is highly discouraged, the better will be to use `args` to rename variables from global context to a local one.
+However, this is highly discouraged, the best will be to use `args` to rename variables from global context to a local one.
 :::

-By this way, your template will be usable on many flows.
+This way, your template will be usable on many flows.
 Just think `args` as argument for a function in code !